smourier/Futese/README.md

     public string LastName => lastName;
     public int Age => age;

-    public override string ToString() => id + "\t" + firstName + "\t" + lastName + "\t" + age;
+    // by default, the index will use object.ToString() to persist the key, but you can also implement IStringable.ToString() public override string ToString() => id + "\t" + firstName + "\t" + lastName + "\t" + age;

     // use id as the real key